-Dr. Rever understands the joy most patients feel when orthodontic care is complete and braces are removed, revealing a beautiful new smile you have been waiting to see.
+Dr. Rever understands the joy most patients feel when orthodontic care is complete, revealing a beautiful new smile you have been waiting to see.
 Straighter teeth have improved the aesthetics of your smile as well as your overall dental health.
 As your Silver Spring family dentist, we want to help you keep your smile looking and feeling this way for years to come.

-After the recommended initial phase of use, most patients will wear a retainer at night.
-It is often recommended that it be used for the rest of your life to ensure your new tooth position is maintained.
+After the recommended initial phase of use, most patients will need to wear a retainer every night.
+Orthodontists often advise to keep using the retainer for the rest of your life so that your new tooth position remains stable.

 Types Of Retainers

 There are several different types of retainers and Dr. Rever will recommend the most appropriate for your needs.

-- Hawley retainer: this is the traditional style of retainer consisting of a thin layer of plastic molded to your palate and a wire that goes over the front of the teeth.
+- Hawley Retainer: This is the traditional style of retainer.
+A Hawley retainer consists of a thin layer of plastic molded to your palate and a wire that goes over the front of the teeth.
 It consists of two parts: a wire and a plastic base.
 The wire goes around the back teeth and the plastic base fits over the front teeth.
 The wire holds the teeth in place while the plastic base keeps them from moving forward or backward.

-- Clear retainer: similar to clear aligners, this retainer is like a mouthguard and fits snugly over the teeth.
+- Clear Retainer: Similar to clear aligners, this retainer is like a mouthguard and fits snugly over the teeth.
 This removable appliance is ideal for both children and adults.

 - Fixed Bonded Retainer: This type of retainer is for patients at a higher risk for tooth movement after treatment.
 Your orthodontist permanently fixes it to the back of the teeth.
 Only Dr. Rever can remove it when he determines that you no longer need it.
 He may replace it with a different style of retainer.